Teichlab/scg_lib_structs/docs/source/ge/10xChromium3v2.md

 > Use 4 cores for the preprocessing.
 Change accordingly if using more or less cores.

-`--genomeDir mix_hg38_mm10/star_index`
+`--genomeDir hg38/star_index`

 > Pointing to the directory of the star index.
-The public data from the above paper was produced using the HCA reference sample, which consists of human PBMCs (60%), and HEK293T (6%), mouse colon (30%), NIH3T3 (3%) and dog MDCK cells (1%).
-Therefore, we need to use the species mixing reference genome.
-We also need to add the dog genome, but the dog cells only take 1% of all cells, so I did not bother in this documentation.
+The public data from the above paper was produced using CD34+ cells from bone marrow sorted by FACS from human donors.
+Therefore, we are using the human reference.

 `--readFilesCommand zcat`

 > Since the `fastq` files are in `.gz` format, we need the `zcat` command to extract them on the fly.

-`--outFileNamePrefix mereu2020/star_outs/`
+`--outFileNamePrefix setty2019/star_outs/`

 > We want to keep everything organised.
-This directs all output files inside the `mereu2020/star_outs` directory.
+This directs all output files inside the `setty2019/star_outs/` directory.

-`--readFilesIn mereu2020/10xV2/SRR9621416_2.fastq.gz mereu2020/10xV2/SRR9621416_1.fastq.gz`
+`--readFilesIn setty2019/data/Run4_SI-GA-H11_R2.fastq.gz setty2019/data/Run4_SI-GA-H11_R1.fastq.gz`

 > If you check the manual, we should put two files here.
 The first file is the reads that come from cDNA, and the second the file should contain cell barcode and UMI.
 In __10x Genomics Single Cell 3' V2__, cDNA reads come from Read 2, and the cell barcode and UMI come from Read 1.
 Check [the 10x Genomics Single Cell 3' V2 GitHub Page](https://teichlab.github.io/scg_lib_structs/methods_html/10xChromium3.html) if you are not sure.